So you’ve read the warnings and qualifications, here’s the info… (back to the Warnings and Qualifications)

 The White Salmon Trail and the Cougar Loop / Razor Hone Trails are old Forest Service logging roads that have a gravel base, ditches, culverts, and can be driven on during the summer. (well, only sort-of for the Cougar Loop).
 The Connector trail is NOT.
 It is a winter-only trail that has been cleared to a width of six feet (mostly), on a route that is not too steep, with not too many logs left to climb over or under.
 It swings by the White Salmon Creek with a couple of very nice overlooks and goes through some massive old-growth cedar.
 It is well removed from where ‘everyone goes’.
 As winter-only, it does not have a solid ‘path’ to walk on – it is expected to have snow cover to keep you from falling into holes, etc.

-It’s length is a little less than 4 miles – and my target speed when working on it was 1 mph.
+Its length is a little less than 4 miles – and my target speed when working on it was 1 mph.
 At first, we weren’t anywhere close to that, but now I think it’s manageable.
-I do not recommend end-to-end travel without getting some experience on the trail – but a time budget of something like 1 hour down White Salmon to the top, 4 hours on the Connector, and 1.5 hour down Cougar and Razor Hone might be doable (or maybe not, it all depends!)
+I do not recommend end-to-end travel without getting some experience on the trail – but a time budget of something like 1 hour down White Salmon to the top, 4 hours on the Connector, and 1 hour down Cougar and Razor Hone might be doable (or maybe not, it all depends!)
 You should be prepared for deep snow and be ready to cross little streams that have melted out deep ‘canyons’ in the snow.

-the trail is marked: There should be a blue diamond in sight from almost any point on the trail, looking in either direction.
+The trail is marked: There should be a blue diamond in sight from almost any point on the trail, looking in either direction.
 But remember – they can be covered with snow, branches can hang down in front of them, they can come loose, the tree that they are on can fall down.
 Broadly speaking, there aren’t a lot of sharp turns on the trail, but there are a couple.
 We have attempted to put an orange snow pole at every serious turn.
 If you get to an orange pole, stop and look around for a change in direction of the trail.

 - Point B is the ‘White Salmon Creek Overlook‘, a pretty, rocky outcrop above the creek.
 It would make a great destination for lunch and a turnaround spot for your first trip (with a long uphill return trip).

 - Segment AB is about 0.8 miles

 There is a sign and a map at each end of the trail.
 There is a trail register at the midpoint.
-Send me an email at email@example.com if you want to discuss the section between B and D. Or if you want to join me on a ‘through trip.’
+Send me an email at email@example.com if you want to discuss the section between B and D. Or if you’d like to join me on a trip.
 Or if you have some comments.
 Or if you want to send me a trip report.
-Or if you want to volunteer to work on it next summer.
+Or if you want to volunteer to work on it next summer. – Pete Tryon